onqtam/headjack/src/introduction/addressing.md

     Balaji is future-proofing his writings by using archived URLs by default when referring to articles even though they are still around!
     [Example](https://balajis.com/synthesis/): look what `"Prussian"` in that text is [pointing to](https://archive.ph/O2D45).

-Let's avoid the fate of a [Sand Mandala](https://en.wikipedia.org/wiki/Sand_mandala).